Remote direct memory access

-In computing, remote direct memory access (RDMA) is a direct memory access from the memory of one computer into that of another without involving either one's operating system.
-This permits high-throughput, low-latency networking, which is especially useful in massively parallel computer clusters.
+In computing, remote direct memory access (RDMA) is direct memory access from the memory of one computer into that of another without involving either computer's operating system.
+This permits high-throughput, low-latency memory access over a network, which is especially useful in massively parallel computer clusters.

 Overview

 RDMA supports zero-copy networking by enabling the network adapter to transfer data from the wire directly to application memory or from application memory directly to the wire, eliminating the need to copy data between application memory and the data buffers in the operating system.
 Such transfers require no work to be done by CPUs, caches, or context switches, and transfers continue in parallel with other system operations.
 This reduces latency in message transfer.

 However, this strategy presents several problems related to the fact that the target node is not notified of the completion of the request (single-sided communications).

 Acceptance

 As of 2018 RDMA had achieved broader acceptance as a result of implementation enhancements that enable good performance over ordinary networking infrastructure.
 For example RDMA over Converged Ethernet (RoCE) now is able to run over either lossy or lossless infrastructure.
 In addition iWARP enables an Ethernet RDMA implementation at the physical layer using TCP/IP as the transport, combining the performance and latency advantages of RDMA with a low-cost, standards-based solution.
 The RDMA Consortium and the DAT Collaborative have played key roles in the development of RDMA protocols and APIs for consideration by standards groups such as the Internet Engineering Task Force and the Interconnect Software Consortium.